Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 Concordium Mobile Wallet
 ========================

-The Concordium Mobile Wallet is available for iOS and Android.
+The Concordium Mobile Wallet is available for iOS and Android™.
 The Mobile Wallet supports iOS 13 or later and Android 8 or later.

 iOS
 ----